Washington DC Police Scanner: Democracy Behind Closed Doors

 - Transparency in the nation's capital

-The Radio Television Digital News Association has called encryption its "biggest issue"—and DC represents the most consequential example of what journalists lose when police go dark.
+RTDNA has called encryption its top issue, and DC is the most consequential example of what reporters lose when a department goes fully encrypted.

-After the 2013 Navy Yard shooting, DC Fire and EMS moved to encrypted channels.
-The result?
-Regional interoperability problems that made day-to-day coordination between jurisdictions difficult.
+After the 2013 Navy Yard shooting, DC Fire and EMS moved to full encryption.
+The result was regional coordination problems that complicated day-to-day operations between jurisdictions.

-By March 2016, the Bowser Administration reversed course:
+In March 2016, the Bowser administration reversed course:

 "After a thorough review that began in December, Mayor Bowser has decided that it is in the best interest of the District and its residents to change encryption protocols for DC FEMS first responders.
 Starting in March, unencrypted channels will be used for all standard operations, while still maintaining encryption capabilities for events that contain sensitive communication."

-— City Administrator Rashad Young, 2016Fire/EMS recognized what police refuse to acknowledge: blanket encryption creates more problems than it solves.
-A hybrid approach protects sensitive operations while maintaining the interoperability essential for emergency response.
+— City Administrator Rashad Young, 2016DC Fire and EMS learned what MPD has not: blanket encryption creates more operational problems than it solves.
+A hybrid approach can protect sensitive communications while keeping the interoperability that emergency response depends on.

 - Facial recognition systems